Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 Day 1 ARRIVAL COPENHAGEN

-Arrival to Copenhagen Airport, meet and greet by Destination Management English-speaking representative, for regular Arrival Transfer Service to the hotel* for check-in Please consult the Destination Management welcome letter, which you will receive on check-in to your hotel, and kindly note where and when to meet your tour leader.
+Arrival to Copenhagen Airport, meet & greet by the Destination Management English-speaking representative, for Regular Arrival Transfer Service to the hotel* for check-in (Please see notes below for this service).
+Please consult the Destination Management welcome letter, which you will receive on check-in to your hotel, and kindly note where and when to meet your tour leader.
 A short welcome meeting will be held at 19:00, where you will receive information on the upcoming tour program while enjoying a welcome drink.
 The rest of the day is at leisure.
-Overnight at Hotel Skt.
-Petri.

-* Please note!
-Regular Arrival Transfer Services included in the program are only available for transfers from the airport in Copenhagen & to the airport in St. Petersburg/Moscow and only on the published official date of beginning & end of the tour.
+*Please note!
+Regular Arrival Transfer Services included in the program, are only available for transfers from Airport in Copenhagen and only on the official date of beginning of the tour.
 The transfers are escorted by an English-speaking representative from the Destination Management and are shared with other fellow passengers; therefore, minor waiting time at the airport may occur.
-This transfer service is not valid for passengers with pre/post nights or passengers who require private transfers – for a supplement, private transfers can be reserved for these passengers.

 Hotel Skt.
 Petri *****